WGLab/LinkedSV/README.md

 ### <a name="SV_call_file"></a> SV call file

-LinkedSV will output three SV call files, `prefix.small_deletions.bedpe`, `prefix.raw_large_svcalls.bedpe` and `prefix.filtered_large_svcalls.bedpe`.
+LinkedSV will output three SV call files, `prefix.small_deletions.bedpe`, `prefix.large_cnv.bedpe` and `prefix.filtered_large_svcalls.bedpe`.
 The `prefix.small_deletions.bedpe` file contains small deletions detected from short-read information (discordant paired-end reads and local assembly).
-The `prefix.raw_large_svcalls.bedpe` file contains a raw, unfiltered, highly sensitive large SV callset in BEDPE format, and may contain many false positives calls.
-The `prefix.filtered_large_svcalls.bedpe` file contains the filtered SV calls.
-In most cases, you only need to look at the `prefix.filtered_large_svcalls.bedpe` and  `prefix.small_deletions.bedpe`.
+The `prefix.large_cnv.bedpe` file contains copy number variants detected from an algorithm based on read depth.
+The `prefix.filtered_large_svcalls.bedpe` file contains the filtered SV calls detected from linked-reads using barcode information.

 The BEDPE format was defined by BEDtools (https://bedtools.readthedocs.io/en/latest/content/general-usage.html).
 It can be used to concisely describe disjoint genome features, such as structural variations.
 We did not use BED format because BED format does not allow inter-chromosomal feature definitions.